solyarisoftware/prompter.vim/README.md

 - [OpenAI Playground](https://platform.openai.com/playground)
 - Other platforms planned for inclusion in future versions of this plugin.

+⚠ prompter.vim is not primarily designed as a code completion tool, although you can use it for that purpose.
+Instead, this plugin aims to be a general-purpose replacement for web text completion playgrounds, intended for prompt engineers who want to test and debug natural language prompts.

-## How it works
+## Usage

-1. set your variable environment to configure model and settings
+1. Install and set your variable environment to configure model and settings
-2. run `:PrompterSetup`
+2. Run `:PrompterSetup`
-3. edit your prompt
+3. Edit your prompt
 4. Press `<F12>` to get the LLM completion
 5. Enjoy your prompt engineering!